-Pick-Pack-Pal systems are very popular end of line solutions in a variety of industries.
-These type of systems combine three automation functions into one system to increase efficiency.
-We integrate pick-pack-pal systems most often for companies in the plastics & containers, food, and consumer products.
+Pick-Pack-Pal systems are popular end-of-line solutions across many industries.
+These systems combine three automation functions into one cell to improve efficiency.
+We integrate pick-pack-pal systems most often for companies in plastics & containers, food, and consumer products.

 Pick-Pack-Pal

-Many times, robotic picking and packing go together in end of line processes especially if you have a homogenous production line.
-Other times picking is used to sort pieces to send them to a specific location before final case packing is done.
+Many times, robotic picking and packing go together in end-of-line processes - especially when you have a consistent, homogenous line.
+Other times, picking is used to sort product to different destinations before final case packing.

 Pick-Pack-Pal